lisp-mirror/clcon/README.md

 - SBCL

+Supported tcl version(s):

+- tcl 8.6.3, 8.6.4

 Supported platforms:

 - Debian 8 (32 bit) at x86 processor
+- Debian Mint Rafaela (64 bit) with the help of tombert's tcltk, see http://wiki.tcl.tk/668
 - Windows 7 (32 bit)
 - as of 2015-09-11, reported by pcchange90 to run on windows 7(64 bit) and sbcl(x86,not amd64)

-Code is completely platform-independent and should run on other platforms too.
-Also it might run on other lisp implmentations, though I don't remember.
-Give it a try :)

 ## Screenshots
 [See here](https://bitbucket.org/budden/clcon/wiki/Screenshots)

 ## Project goals
 - GUI for [cl-stirling-engine](https://bitbucket.org/budden/cl-stirling-engine)
-- Simple, one-click installable CL environment for beginners
+- Just an alternative to EMACS/SLIME with permissive license.

 ## Current state
-I begun switching to devopment of clcon in clcon itself.
-Some features are still missing when compared to EMACS, I'm adding them as far as their absense becomes intolerable.
+Clcon is now used for self development and shows itself rather robust in careful hands of its creator.
+Crashes or necessity to use EMACS are infrequent.

+Clcon have most of essential features required for efficient CL development.
+But some of them are still missing.

-If you want to try using clcon, prepare to problems - this is still prototype quality.
-So first of all take a [demo tour](doc/demo-tour.md).
+If you want to try using clcon, first of all take a [demo tour](doc/demo-tour.md).

 ## Current features
 - REPL for Lisp and Tcl with history